Quick Answer

 The sources here do not establish that FATCA and CRS must be combined or kept separate operationally.
 They do show that adjacent obligations remain distinct, including that filing Form 8938 does not satisfy FBAR (FinCEN Form 114).
 If processes are shared, keep decision logic and evidence clearly separated by regime.

-These excerpts do not provide a ranked industry failure list.
-They do identify key control points: Form 8938 must be attached to the annual return and filed by that return’s due date, including extensions, and the filing must match the correct calendar or tax year.
-They also make clear that threshold value alone is not the only condition, because if no income tax return is required for the year, Form 8938 is not required.
+Key control points: Form 8938 must be attached to the annual return and filed by that return's due date, including extensions, and the filing must match the correct calendar or tax year.
+Threshold value alone is not the only condition, because if no income tax return is required for the year, Form 8938 is not required.

 These sources do not define a formal vendor due-diligence checklist.
 They only establish Form 8938 control checkpoints such as tax-year handling, threshold applicability, annual-return attachment timing, and the separate FBAR obligation.